adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 }
 ```

-Now imagine writing these conditionals everywhere inside your codebase?
-Well, not a great development experience.
+Now imagine writing these conditionals everywhere inside your codebase? **Well, not a great development experience**.

 ## Validating environment variables